 There is a new production of the play as a musical in Belgium.
 (In Dutch or Flemish, the spelling is “Lelies“),

-I think the music is by Mychael Danna.
-The chamber ensemble has a curious sound that mixes French humor with a little gentle Viennese expressionism, like Schoenberg unwould as tonal.
+The music is by Sam Verhoeven.
+The chamber ensemble has a curious sound that mixes French humor sometimes with a little gentle Viennese expressionism, like Schoenberg unwould as tonal.
 But much of the music is cheerful, almost like on Broadway.

 The cast includes Timo Descamps, Matthew Michel, Hans Peter Janssens, and Aar Halici.